SumetPH/chrome-extension-youtube-comment-switcher/README.md

-# Chrome Extension Youtube Layout
+# Chrome Extension Comment Switcher
 This extension for switch the comment section when you need to read comments and watch video in the same time.

 **How to install**